Jamestown Celebrated More than 400 Years after the Voyage

-This May 13th, 2007 marks the 400th anniversary observance of the 1607 founding of Jamestown, Virginia, America’s first permanent English settlement.
-Both sides of the Atlantic have been busy commemorating the occasion with re-enactments, special tours and even a complete website to trace your British roots.
+May 13th, 2007 marked the 400th-anniversary observance of the 1607 founding of Jamestown, Virginia, America’s first permanent English settlement.
+Both sides of the Atlantic have been busy commemorating the occasion with re-enactments, special tours, and even a complete website to trace your British roots.

 Claustrophobia Sets In

 I’m aboard the Discovery, a tattered ship no bigger than the yellow school bus parked across from it.
-Claustrophobia is closing in fast while I’m filming from underneath the ships floorboards.
+Claustrophobia is closing in fast while I’m filming from underneath the floorboards of the ship.
 It’s dark and dreary and smells musty.